packet-labs/ContainerLinuxOnBareMetal/README.md

-# ContainerLinuxOnBareMetal
+# Container Linux on Bare Metal Workshop

 Workshop covering best practices for running a Containerized Linux such as Flat Car on Bare Metal without diving into Kubernetes.

-# Topics
+## Topics

 * Clustering Nodes
 * Central Services
-* Upgrading Nodes in a Production Cluster (LockSmith https://github.com/flatcar-linux/locksmith)
+* Upgrading Nodes in a Production Cluster with [LockSmith](https://github.com/flatcar-linux/locksmith)
 * Scaling a Cluster
 * Securing the Nodes